klaus-kramer/Vigil-Fluminis/README.md

 # Please note:
 Since connections required for proper functionality may also be flagged as potentially suspicious (e.g., based on IP/port), please exercise caution and do not delete any connection until you are certain that it is not required.
 As a precautionary measure, a backup of the rules is created in the "backups" directory.

+# Trojan test:
+The "Trojan test with admin" button launches a simple Trojan keylogger test that identifies programs transmitting data while the user is typing; this requires administrator privileges.
+Naturally, this method would not detect Trojans that buffer data rather than transmitting it immediately.
+Users can easily test this by visiting a search engine, starting the test, typing something into the search engine (e.g., www.google.com), and stopping the test—at which point the browser should appear in the results.